adrianwedd/wcag-process-matrix/README.md

 * WCAG2.0 ODS file
 * WCAG2.0 XLS file

+**Beware** The ODS is less useful than the XLS.
+I suspect PHPSpreadsheet does a better job with Excel but this will have to do for now.
+I still provide the ODS because open source love etc.

 ## Building

 If you want to create your own tables, you need to install [PHPSpreadsheet](https://phpspreadsheet.readthedocs.io/).
 According to documentation, this needs: